f-charton/f-charton.github.io/roots.md

 ---
 TLDR: Transformers can be trained to predict the roots of polynomials from their coefficients:

-Many research has shown that neural networks struggle with basic arithmetic and exact computation.
-Last year, I showed that they can learn approximate computations, on [problems of linear algebra](https://arxiv.org/abs/2112.01898).
-This post studies another numerical problem: finding the roots of polynomials.
-I am using the same architectures, encodings and techniques, as in my linear algebra paper.
+It has been observed on many occasions that neural networks struggle with basic arithmetic and exact computations.
+Language models, such as transformers, perform poorly on a task like multiplication of two large numbers (represented as sequences of digits in some number base).
+In a [paper](https://arxiv.org/abs/2112.01898) published last year, I showed that transformers could be trained to predict, from examples only, the approximate solutions of various problems of linear algebra, from basic operations on matrices, to eigendecomposition and inversion.

+In this post, I present results on another numerical problem: finding the roots of polynomials, a slightly more advanced problem.
+I am using the same architectures and encoding as in my paper on linear algebra.

 ### The maths
 A **polynomial** of degree $n$ with real coefficients is a function of the form : $P(x) = a_n x^n + a_{n-1} x^{n-1} + \dots + a_1 x + a_0$, with all $a_i$ in $\mathbb{R}$).
 A degree $n$ polynomial $P$ has $n$ **roots** : values $x_i$ such that $P(x_i) = 0$, that allow to  **factorize** $P$ as $P(x) = a_n (x-x_1)(x-x_2)\dots(x-x_n)$ (several roots may have the same value).
 When all the coefficients ($a_i$) are real, the roots are either real numbers, or pairs of conjugate complex numbers, ($a+ib$, $a-ib$), $a$, $b$ $\in$ $\mathbb R$.
 This post focuses on predicting the roots of a polynomial from its coefficients (i.e. the $x_i$ from the $a_i$).